AbhishekR14/Performance-Analysis-of-Symmetric-Key-Cryptography-and-Data-Encryption-using-Raspberry-PiPerformance/README.md

 PLEASE OPEN THE **TEST.PY** TO RUN THE CODE
   Then you will get the locally hosted ip for the website, copy and paste that in your web browser to see the log in page.
-    The log in credentials to test are :- username: abc@xyz.com
+    The log in credentials to test are :- username: abc@xyz.com  and  password: abc123
-                                          password: abc123